jerabaul29/platformio_apollo3_containerized_devenv/README.md

 - vsc in browser with vnc server: set up a vnc server in addition to code, and use it to provide code over a socket to be opened by any web browser.
 This is both safer and more portable - should work on any OS and system.
 This is the direction we want to investigate and implement.

-## Some practicalities and things to keep in mind when setting a vnc server
+## Using a vnc-based solution: some practicalities and things to keep in mind when setting a vnc server

 When using vnc, be a bit secure; in the present image, we want to enforce: